-When placement test scores and other admissions documents indicate academic weaknesses in reading, English, or mathematics, award-seeking students will be placed in college-level courses together with a required development corequisite Structured Learning Assistance (SLA) workshop(s).
-Award-seeking students are advised to successfully complete all corequisite course requirements either by successfully completing coursework or by meeting required college placement test scores prior to enrollment or prior to taking college courses with developmental corequisite SLA courses.
+When placement test scores and other admissions documents indicate academic weaknesses in reading, English, or mathematics, award-seeking students will be placed in college-level courses together with a required developmental Structured Learning Assistance (SLA) workshop(s).
 Exceptions must be approved by the Vice Chancellor for Learning and Instruction or designee.